 - 5 tablespoons pollen* previously frozen

-- 1 tablespoon unsalted butter or coconut oil for a vegan version
+- 1 teaspoon unsalted butter or coconut oil for a vegan version

 - 1 Tablespoon mild honey

 - Pinch kosher salt

 - Combine all the ingredients in a bowl, working with a fork until it just comes together, then switch to your hands and knead to a soft mass.

 - Chill the “fudge” to make it stiffen if it gets too soft on you.
 I like to form them, then chill to hold their shape.
 Just imagine you’re working with PlayDoh

 - Shape the fudge into truffles, or another shape, dust with powdered dried pine needles, chopped fresh spruce tips, or more pollen (like chocolate truffles).
 Passed around on a nice, small plate, they make a great conversation piece after a meal.